Boynton Florida

 BFN Insurance Symposium

-To help bring clarity (not sales pitches), our neighbor, Ambrish Chitnis, is hosting a small, informal neighborhood information session on home insurance.
-The goal is simply to explain what’s happening in the insurance market, how it affects homes in our area, and what homeowners can do ahead of time to avoid surprises.
+Several of us have been hearing the same concerns over the past year: rising premiums, unexpected non-renewals, and a lot of confusion about what actually drives insurance decisions for homes in the Berkeley Hills.
+To help bring clarity, our neighbor, Ambrish Chitnis, hosted a neighborhood information session on home insurance.
+The goal was to explain what’s happening in the insurance market, how it affects homes in our area, and what homeowners can do ahead of time to avoid surprises.
+Notes from this very informative session can be found here.

 Ember Mesh and Gutter Guards